lightbend/fdp-sample-applications/nwintrusion/README.md

 ### Prepare docker images

+In the `nwintrusion/source/core/` directory:

 ```
 $ sbt
 > projects
-[info] In file:/Users/debasishghosh/lightbend/fdp-sample-apps/nwintrusion/source/core/
 [info] 	   anomalyDetection
 [info] 	   batchKMeans
 [info] 	   ingestPackage
 [info] 	   ingestRun
 [info] 	 * root
 > project ingestPackage
 > universal:packageZipTarball
 > ...
 > docker
 ```

-This will create a docker image named `lightbend/ingestpackage:1.2.0` with the default settings.
-In order to change the repository name or the version, you need to change `$DOCKER_REPOSITORY` in `nwintrusion/bin/utils.sh` and `$VERSION` in `<PROJECT_HOME>/bin/common.sh`.
+This will create a docker image named `lightbend/ingestpackage:X.Y.Z` (for the current version `X.Y.Z`) with the default settings.
+In order to change the repository name or the version, you need to change `$DOCKER_REPOSITORY` in `nwintrusion/bin/utils.sh` and `$VERSION` in `<PROJECT_HOME>/version.sh`.

 Once the docker image is created, you can push it to the repository at DockerHub.

 Similarly we can prepare the docker images for the Spark applications.
 For Spark applications we need to build separate docker images for DC/OS as well as Kubernetes.
 The images for the 2 will be different.

 **In order to build docker images for Kubernetes you need to set the system property named `K8S_OR_DCOS` to `K8S` or else the image will be built for DC/OS.**

 ```
 $ sbt
 > projects
-[info] In file:/Users/debasishghosh/lightbend/fdp-sample-apps/nwintrusion/source/core/
+[info] In file:/Users/bucktrends/lightbend/fdp-sample-apps/nwintrusion/source/core/
 [info] 	   anomalyDetection
 [info] 	   batchKMeans
 [info] 	   ingestPackage
 [info] 	   ingestRun
 [info] 	 * root
 > project anomalyDetection
 > docker ## build docker image for DC/OS
 > ...